xbenyx/AddressValidation/README.md

 ## Initial

 Install the dependencies using composer.json.
-We recomend use linux and set up a cron job to run the script.
-(Note. you can use a Raspberry Pi)
+We recomend using linux and set up a cron job to run the script. (ie. you can use a Raspberry Pi)

 1) Go to the folder project and cmd "composer install"  (Note: You will need composer. [here](https://getcomposer.org/download/) )
 2) Add your credentials.
 Go to the folder PHP-> config.php